 Not just intended for outdoor recreation these days, camouflage has emerged as a trendy and bold alternative for your daily wristwear.
 Found on both watch straps and dials, the military-focused hue isn’t one normally associated with the luxury world of watchmaking but it has evolved into a distinct look for those in search of a design that blurs the line between tactical and tony.
 With more and more watch brands embracing camouflage, it’s easy to get lost in the (horological) woods, so here’s our guide to six of the more noteworthy introductions from the past few years.

-This year at SIHH, Audemars Piguet debuted dozens of new timepieces.
+At SIHH 2019, Audemars Piguet debuted dozens of new timepieces.
 One of the more controversial pieces was a Royal Oak Offshore Chronograph that featured a camouflage strap, a khaki-green ceramic bezel, and a beige dial.
 While the strap definitely embodies the camouflage “look,” it’s the bezel and dial combination that really stand out.
 The beige oozes a sort of creamy charisma that matches seamlessly with the brown subdials and almost forest-green bezel.
 It’s priced at $31,000.
 You can read more here.

 First released at Baselworld 2016, the Graham Chronofighter Black Arrow was an extension of the Chronofighter range with a military bent.
 Available in four different colors – blue, gray, beige and green – the watches were noted for featuring a telemeter complication at 3 o’clock.
 A telemeter can measure distances between an event and an observer based on the speed of sound, so this new lineup has a practical military application compared to a time-and-date-only watch.
 The 47-mm watch has a ceramic bezel and features a 30-minute counter at 6 o’clock.
 Inside the watch is the g1747 movement with a 48-hour power reserve.
 It’s priced at $8,050.